 - the prosecutor,

 The California DUI court process begins with arraignment and ends when you are either acquitted of or sentenced for your charges.
-(That being said, if you are convicted, your case will actually remain open throughout your probationary period and until all of your court obligations have been fulfilled.
+(That being said, if you are convicted, your DUI case will actually remain open throughout your period of DUI probation and until all of your court obligations have been fulfilled.)

-Your arraignment is the first stage of your DUI criminal proceedings.
+Your DUI arraignment is the first stage of your California DUI criminal court proceedings.
 This is where the prosecutor gives you your first “offer”.
 An “offer” is the sentence that the prosecutor recommends and agrees to in the event that you plead guilty to the proposed charge.

 If you plead not guilty, you or your California DUI lawyer will be entitled to review and challenge all of the prosecution's evidence.
 This includes a copy of the police report and access to the maintenance records of the chemical testing instrument(s) that were used.

 Although negotiations sometimes take place during the arraignment, they are more actively engaged in during the pre-trial phase of the California DUI process.

 These defenses are crucial to the pre-trial phase of the California DUI process, which is where the bulk of negotiating takes place.
 Some of the most common drunk driving defenses include:

 - Illegal or otherwise “flawed” police investigations,